revbayes/revbayes/help/md/mcmcmc.md

 An MCMCMC analysis is initiated using the `mcmcmc.run()` method.
 The `StoppingRule[]` argument provides a mechanism to automatically terminate a run once a set of rules are met: perhaps once the run has attained convergence, or after a certain amount of time has passed.
 The run will be terminated once *all* convergence rules ([`srGelmanRubin()`], [`srGeweke()`], [`srMinESS()`], [`srStationarity()`]) have been fulfilled; or once *any* threshold rules ([`srMaxTime()`], [`srMaxIteration()`]) are met.
 The parameters `checkpointFile` and `checkpointInterval` generate snapshots of the current state of the MCMCMC run from which the run can be continued if interrupted using the `mcmc.initializeFromCheckpoint()` method.
+An example is given on the documentation page for [`mcmc()`].

 ## authors
 Michael Landis